The information you are about to copy is INTERNAL!

 When configuring a cluster, you cannot use a wireless interface as the Sync interface.

-Configuring Bridge/Switch on network interfaces is not supported in Cluster High Availability mode.
+Configuring Bridge/Switch on network interfaces is not supported in Cluster High Availability mode (note: bridge mode cluster is supported on 1200R and 1400 appliances running R77.20.75 and higher).

 Configuring High Availability on an interface with a PPP connection is not supported.